-Table \ref{tab:datasets} compiles the datasets used in this paper.
-Dataset 1 comprises eight firmware including simple cryptographic, sensing, and control applications.
-Datasets 2 and 3 include SRAM data from swarm deployments, including a variety of sense, process, and peripheral control tasks with three to twenty-four bytes of collected, processed, and communicated data.
-Dataset 4 is collected to further aid the study with more complex sensing, control, and analytics applications, such as routing and authentication.
-Datasets 1-3 include modified versions of safe samples comprising of \textit{tampered data, functions and control flow}.
-Dataset 2 also includes physical twin data for transferrability analysis of TinyML models.
-Since Iqbal et. al. \cite{iqbal2024ram} do not specify the SRAM data section length for \cite{0nze-r023-24}, we use a 512-byte section of the SRAM samples as the data section (which may negatively impact performance since most firmware in this dataset are simple).
-Dataset 4 comprises of firmware that uses up to 20KB of SRAM in global and static variables on Arm Cortex-M devices.
-We demonstrate distinguishability using 2KB of the data section.
+Table \ref{tab:datasets} compiles the firmware samples used in this paper.
+Dataset 1 comprises SRAM dumps from 8 firmwares, including cryptographic, sensing, and control applications, and \textit{24 modifications to data and functional dependencies}.
+Datasets 2 and 3 SRAM dumps from swarm deployments, including a variety of sense, process, and peripheral control tasks with three to twenty-four bytes of collected, processed, and communicated data.
+This dataset comprises of \textit{10 modified samples with data and functional modifications,} and \textit{7 data injection cases arising from modified firmware in swarm settings.}.
+Dataset 4 is collected to further aid the study with more complex sensing, control, and analytics applications.

-All SRAM traces comprise of $l_i, i\in\{1,...,23\}$, unsigned integer byte values in the range 0-255, aggregated using $s=4$ in Equation (\ref{eq:agg}).
-The safe samples of every $\mathcal{F}_i$ follow a (50\%, 25\%, 25\%) split for training, validation, and testing.
+All SRAM traces comprise unsigned integer byte values in the range 0-255, partitioned into $.data/.bss$ and $stack/heap$ sections that are each compressed to $F$ DCT coefficients via Equation (\ref{eq:dct}).
+The \textit{safe} samples of every $\mathcal{F}_i$ follow a (50\%, 25\%, 25\%) split for training, validation, and testing.
 The validation set is used to select the adaptive detection threshold, $\mathcal{T}_{opt}$.
-Since the distribution space of \textit{malicious} samples is much larger than the SRAM distribution space for \textit{safe} firmware behavior, the test set for each \textit{safe} firmware contains \textit{safe} and \textit{malware} samples from every other firmware in the dataset for the best possible evaluation.
-The TinyML model trained for $\mathcal{F}_i$ is evaluated using its normal test set as the \textit{safe} class, and all samples from modified variants of $\mathcal{F}_i$ and safe/modified variants of $\mathcal{F}_{\backslash i}$ as the \textit{unsafe class} (58 firmware).
-In total, the \textit{safe} and \textit{unsafe} classes comprise 10,380 and 1,368,290 SRAM samples, respectively, creating a thorough evaluation scenario.
+Only \textit{safe} samples are used to train the $M_{lite}$, consistent with the anomaly-detection formulation.